Safe. Secure. Always Reliable.

 Not all combines are built the same.
 Farmers choose between different models based on their field size, terrain, and crop type.

 • Self-Propelled Combine Harvesters: The most common type, these machines have built-in engines and drive themselves across fields.
-They come in conventional and rotary models, with rotary combines using a spinning rotor for a more effective grain separation process.
+They come in conventional and rotary models, with rotary combines using a spinning rotor for more effective grain separation.

 • Tractor-Pulled Combine Harvesters: These require an external tractor to tow them through the field.
 They're less common today but can still be useful for smaller farms looking for a more affordable harvesting solution.